Akselmo/akselmo/README.md

 # Hi, I'm Akseli!
 I'm just a gamedev and Linux/FOSS nerd.
 My dayjob title is stability engineer.

-I like to contribute to open source projects, whether it's documentation, bug reports, feature requests or code!
+I like to contribute to open source projects, whether it's bug reports or code!

+I'm always looking for projects to contribute in, so if you need help in something, feel free to ask.
+Maybe I can have a crack at it.

 ## Notable projects: